SPAAM-community/AncientMetagenomeDir/README.md

     - check if site/samples have been published before (i.e. to ensure the same names are used for any new samples)
     - making your own fork or branch of the repository
-    - update the given list
+    - update the given list (e.g. in spreadsheet program, R etc.))
+      - generally you will be copying direct from publication's supplementary information
+      - some columns have standard pre-defined categories, check a lists's README if in doubt!
     - making a pull-request
     - receive a review to check your additions follow current conventions
     - have your PR merged